-- (2) To ensure accuracy, it is required that $|V_A V_D| \le 100 \text{ mV}$ and separate bypass capacitors are used at each power supply pin. - (3) With the test condition for $V{\text{REF}} = +1.0V$ ( $2V{\text{P,P}}$ differential input), the 12-Bit LSB is 488.3 $\mu$ V. - (4) Typical figures are at $T_A = 25^{\circ}$ C and represent most likely parametric norms at the time of product characterization.
-The typical specifications are not ensured. - (5) Integral Non Linearity is defined as the deviation of the analog value, expressed in LSBs, from the straight line that passes through positive and negative full-scale. - (6) The input capacitance is the sum of the package/pin capacitance and the sample and hold circuit capacitance. - (7) Optimum performance will be obtained by keeping the reference input in the 0.9V to 1.1V range.
+- (2) To ensure accuracy, it is required that $|V_A V_D| \le 100 \text{ mV}$ and separate bypass capacitors are used at each power supply pin. - (3) With the test condition for $V{REF} = +1.0V$ ( $2V{P,P}$ differential input), the 12-Bit LSB is 488.3 $\mu$ V. - (4) When the input voltage at any pin exceeds the power supplies (that is, VIN < AGND, or VIN > VA), the current at that pin should be limited to ±5 mA.
+The ±50 mA maximum package input current rating limits the number of pins that can safely exceed the power supplies with an input current of ±5 mA to 10. - (5) Typical figures are at $T_A = 25^{\circ}C$ and represent most likely parametric norms at the time of product characterization.
+The typical specifications are not ensured. - (6) Integral Non Linearity is defined as the deviation of the analog value, expressed in LSBs, from the straight line that passes through positive and negative full-scale. - (7) The input capacitance is the sum of the package/pin capacitance and the sample and hold circuit capacitance. - (8) Optimum performance will be obtained by keeping the reference input in the 0.9V to 1.1V range.
 The LM4051CIM3-ADJ (SOT-23 package) is recommended for external reference applications.